 We offer a connection – We guide community-based, state, and national organizations as they identify and establish successful partnerships, helping them to be current, relevant, and collaborative.

 With more than 15 years of management and consulting experience, Gary has the expertise and skills to help public serving organizations move from vision to implementation.
 He treats clients as true partners by establishing realistic strategies that connect to communities’ needs and strengths.
 Gary has consulted with a wide array of organizations including: the W.K.
 Kellogg Foundation, The Annie E. Casey Foundation, Take Stock in Children, The University of Florida Lastinger Center for Learning, and SmartStart Georgia.
 Gary has also been a line manager in science and engineering firms, (the Battelle Memorial Institute and Shaw Environmental & Infrastructure) and WestCare, Inc., a regional substance abuse prevention and treatment agency.
 Gary has lectured on human services project management at Boston College and the future of early childhood education at the W.K.
 Kellogg Foundation.
 Gary is an active member of The American Evaluation Association, the Alliance for Nonprofit Management, BoardSource, and the Association of Fundraising Professionals.
+Currently Gary is writing a book on starting and growing your own consultancy serving nonprofits.
+Small But Mighty is due out Winter 2016.

 Alison LaRocca, Engagement Manager, helps clients to increase their social impact through strategy design and implementation.
 She manages and offers support for multiple projects that focus on strategic visioning, planning, and program evaluation.
 Alison is a seasoned educator that draws upon her extensive practical experience with some of Massachusetts’ most vulnerable children.
 Prior to joining Civitas Strategies, Alison taught at the award-winning Community Day Charter Public School (CDCPS) located in Lawrence, MA.
 CDCPS is known for its innovative and research-based methods that serve a student population where 74% are low-income and 83% are English Language Learners.
 Alison holds a Masters of Education from Merrimack College and a Bachelor of Arts in History from Williams College.
 While at Williams, Alison pursued numerous research endeavors, including a unique, senior project in collaboration with the History and Dance departments.
 Alison also attended the prestigious Williams in Exeter Programme at Exeter College, Oxford University, during which she participated in several research and writing intensive tutorials.
 As a senior, Alison was awarded the Hubbard Hutchinson Memorial Fellowship in support of her continued pursuit of excellence in dance and the creative arts as a student at the Tisch School at New York University and the Martha Graham School, both in New York City.